 Emergency rehearsals, sometimes referred to as "table-top exercises" are valuable tools to make sure employees are always prepared to respond.
-Ideally, rehearsals are set up by the water system manager and are unannounced to employees.
-During these rehearsals, employees are required to conduct actual responses.
-They make phone or radio calls, perform inspections, respond to inquires, and do other tasks.
-Get assistance from partners such as local health jurisdictions and local emergency response people.
+Ideally, rehearsals are set up by the

 Practicing for an emergency is the only real way to thoroughly evaluate the emergency response plan and the system's ability to implement it.
 The final step of a rehearsal is to evaluate and discuss the results.
 Conduct a staff meeting to go over the results and get input from those involved in the rehearsal.
 Then make modifications or set up training to be better prepared.